khadas/khadas_docs/linux/source/vim1/Bluetooth.md

 1. **Open Bluetooth settings**

-Bluetooth settings are in the upper right corner, click and select `device`.
+Bluetooth settings are in the upper-right corner, click it and select `device`.

 <img src="/linux/images/vim1/gnome-bluetooth1.png" width=400px>

 2. **Search for Bluetooth devices**

-Click `Search`, you can search for nearby Bluetooth devices.
+Click `Search` to scan for nearby Bluetooth devices.

 <img src="/linux/images/vim1/gnome-bluetooth2.png" width=400px>

-3. **Pair connected devices**
+3. **Pair with device**

-Click who you want to connect to, and then click the key, you can select the device to be paired.
+Select the device that you want to pair with.

 <img src="/linux/images/vim1/gnome-bluetooth3.png" width=400px>